LtAirman/ChargeFieldTopics/README.md

 and magnetic (angular photon momentum) fields.
 All matter larger than photons such as electrons, protons, planets, suns or galaxies are comprised of and constantly recycle photons, creating the charge field.

+Charge recycling.
+All protons are constantly receiving and emitting photons.
+Photons can enter a proton from any direction but usually do so at the proton's spin axis poles.
+Protons can emit photons outward in any direction but are usually emitted from the higher spin angular momentum latitudes about the proton's equator.

+Two protons can "bond" in one of two ways, pole-to-pole, as in the Helium atom, (also called an alpha) or equator-to-pole, a charge flow male to female connection.
+An electron or two will be caught in the streams of charge entering the proton pole and must orbit the proton pole, like "circling a drain".
+Neutrons too are caught in the proton charge stream and also orbit the proton's pole and spin axis, away from the proton's high emission equatorial zone.

 ![The Helium atom](/images/Helium2.png)

 # Atom Builder.

-Atom Builder (AB).
-There's at least one 10 year old javascript charge field "Atom Viewer" out there, Nevyn's object oriented, way too sophisticated for me to understand script.
-This project may be the first Charge field based topic intended for Jupyter Notebook.
-It creates a 3D charge field model of the atom (1-90) selected by the user.
-Please pardon this first project, it needs work.
+Atom Builder renders a 3D charge field model of the atom (1-90) selected by the user.

 ![Periodic table](/images/atomBPT.png)
 Atom Builder includes an ipywidget gridspec **Periodic Table**